 Sales volumes in the ski regions of Haute-Savoie and Savoie have held up better than the rest of France whilst a weaker euro has opened up investment opportunities for dollar and sterling denominated buyers.

 Val d'Isere has seen premium restaurants and boutiques open.
 Popular with the UK market, there is strong rental potential with yields of circa 3.5% gross achievable for top chalets.

 The Chamonix Valley continues to see demand led recovery and prices are now at or around the pre-crisis peak of €10,000 per sqm.

-"We anticipate a continued globalisation of Europe's top ski resorts as the customer base broadens and attracts a more diverse and market savvy investor," concludes Rollason Beyond the Alps
+"We anticipate a continued globalisation of Europe's top ski resorts as the customer base broadens and attracts a more diverse and market savvy investor," concludes Rollason

 US and Canadian ski resorts are spread across three major mountain ranges, a geographic area ten times the size of the Alps.
 Vail and Whistler are resorts of worldwide renown, but both are reliant mainly on domestic buyers.
 Prices remain below their 2007 high.